 While spreads and totals are usually set at -110 for both the over and under, props have more variance.

-Sometimes the over or under will have more juice (commission you are paying to the operator to place the bet) attached to it if the sportsbook deems it the more likely outcome.
+Sometimes the over or under price will be shaded more toward one side when the operator deems it the more likely outcome.

-For example, you can place a bet on whether Fred VanVleet will exceed a certain number of 3-pointers in a game and the sportsbook will have different odds for the over and under.
-Let's say the number of 3-pointers made is set at 3.5, a number Toronto's point guard regularly surpasses.
-The sportsbook would factor that in and, for example, put the odds on the over at -155 and the under at +140.
+For example, you can place a bet on whether Steph Curry will exceed a certain number of 3-pointers in a game and you may see different odds for the over and under.
+Let's say the total 3-pointers made is set at 3.5, a number the Golden State Warriors' star guard regularly surpasses.
+That would be factored into the price and the odds may look something like this: -155 for the over and +140 for the under.

-Your earning potential would be higher on the under bet because VanVleet, one of the league's top long-range shooters, typically records more than three 3-pointers in a game.
+Your earning potential would be higher on the under bet because Curry, one of the league's top long-range shooters, typically records more than three 3-pointers in a game.

 Nothing in a player prop bet is tied to the actual outcome of the game.
-Whether the Raptors win or lose would be irrelevant as it relates to that VanVleet prop, and same for the Allen and Matthews examples as well.
+Whether the Warriors win or lose would be irrelevant as it relates to that Curry prop, and the same goes for the Allen and Draisaitl examples as well.

-Like those player props, you would have the option to either bet the over or under on the particular number that is established by the operator.
+Like those player props, you would have the option to either bet the over or under on the particular number that is established.